Back to Blog

 injection molding servo pump VFD

-KEB’s F5 drive, for example, is perfect for this implementation as it has an internal PID function reserved for controlling an auxiliary process.
-The advantage of this configuration is that it offloads some processing from the PLC and does not require a special dedicated pump controller.
+KEB’s S6 and F6 drives, for example, are perfect for this implementation as they have an internal PID function reserved for controlling an auxiliary process.
+This configuration simplifies a system by offloading some processing from the PLC and does not require a special dedicated pump controller.

 In addition to the standard fan cooled design, liquid cooled heatsinks are available which allow the drives to output more power for a given frame size.